pkpeterson/pkpeterson.github.io/_pages/about.md

 For Prospective Members
 ======
-We are looking for prospective researchers, who are excited about environmental chemistry, spectroscopy, and fieldwork opportunities.
-If you are a Whittier College student who has taken CHEM 220B and are interested in joining us,  please contact Prof. Peterson in person or by email to set up a meeting.
+We are looking for prospective students, who are excited about environmental science, chemistry, and fieldwork.
+While prior computer programming experience is not required, a familiarity with Python is a plus.
+If you are a Whittier College student and are interested in joining us,  please contact Prof. Peterson in person or by email to set up a meeting.

 Campus PM<sub>2.5</sub> Measurements
 =====